 Tension Force: Cohesion from Opposition

-The tension force is the force that is transmitted through a string, rope, cable or wire when it is pulled tight by forces acting from opposite ends.
+The tension force is the force that is transmitted through a string, rope, cable, or wire when it is pulled tight by forces acting from opposite ends.
 The tension force is directed along the length of the wire and pulls equally on the objects on the opposite ends of the wire. –Physics Classroom

 It might look like I’m making a partisan political statement of good and bad here but I am not.
 This isn’t judging, it is about recognizing patterns.
-Progressives often wonder about the cognitive dissonance of American conservative Christians because logically Christians would support a peaceful “Love thy neighbor” approach rather than being generally in favor of any military action we take on.
+Progressives often wonder about the cognitive dissonance of American conservative Christians because logically Christians would support a peaceful “Love thy neighbor” approach rather than being in favor of any military action we take on.
 Likewise, that those who believe “what you did for the least of my brothers you did for me” would support a kind and generous attitude toward the poor rather than voting against every compassionate social program aimed at lessening the pain and dead ends of poverty.

 There are nice people sitting under both umbrellas.
-But if you explore ideas with them you’ll find very little flexibility about any of these core issues.
+But if you explore ideas with them you’ll find very little flexibility about any core issues.
 You will not encounter many people who like a strong, dominant authority figure in charge but also support flexible modern sex roles and generous social programs.
-When you see someone from either side expressing one of their templated points of view you are seeing a single building block of the local TF.
-They DO come in different “strengths” there are hard and soft versions for both and a Bell Curve of distribution for all.
-Even people in the gentle middle of the road are structural components of the tension force.
-Each adds their weight to the scale of local and national politics.
+When you see someone from either side expressing one of their templated points of view you are seeing a single building block of the local TF, one pixel if you will.
+They DO come in different “strengths”, there are hard and soft versions for both sides and a Bell Curve distribution for all.
+Even people in the gentle middle of the road are structural elements of the tension force…just like everyone else.
+Middle of the road is never an objective location btw, it can only be defined as the center point between the outside edges, whatever they are, of opinion.
+All of us add our weight to the scale of local and national politics.

 Tension force scales up and down automatically with population size.
 This coined idea of Political Tension Force isn’t a mystical power controlling us from outside, it is an emergent property of something we do naturally.
-As individuals, we show a range of open or closed responses to strangers and different cultures and behaviors and tension force is just the scaled-up expression of masses of people holding a similar range of opinions as a “hive mind”.
+As individuals, we show a range of open or closed responses to strangers and different cultures and behaviors and political tension force is just the scaled-up expression of masses of people holding a similar range of instinctive opinions as a “hive mind”.
+These hive minds express the dominant traits constructed from the local tension force.
 In a simple, colorful way we could compare it to how defensive an insect hive is.
 Maybe North Korea is like killer bees and Canada is like calm honeybees.

 © Hugh Miller Feb.
 2016